Petful

 Treatment

 Pets with bronchitis are prone to chest infections, and a course of antibiotics is commonly prescribed.
 Once the infection is cleared, drugs may be required to decrease inflammation and open up the airways.
+Corticosteroidsare potent anti-inflammatories that can provide quick relief for an animal with distressed breathing.
+Another family of drugs called bronchodilators can help facilitate air to flow in and out of the lungs.

 Prevention

-There is a strong link between bronchitis and long-term irritation of the lungs, so never smoke near a dog and avoid the use of potentially irritating sprays such as air fresheners or deodorants.
+There is a strong link between bronchitis and long-term irritation of the lungs, so never smoke near a dogand avoid the use of potentially irritating sprays such as air fresheners or deodorants.

 References